-In the Florentine Pharmacy or: How to find a cruelty-free scent
+In the Florentine Pharmacy or: How to find a great citrus cruelty-free scent

-Hallo and Salve, let’s do something completely different today!
-Let’s go shopping!
-This blog is mainly about travel although the cats sometimes sneak in, but I do like to buy quality stuff every now and then, and we’re in a cosy round here, so, inspired by my recent Florence and Santa Maria Novella trip, I’d like to take you shopping for scent!
+Hallo cruelty-free scent lovers and Salve, let’s do something completely different today!
+Let’s go shopping for cruelty-free scent!
+This blog is mainly about travel although the cats sometimes sneak in, but I do like to buy quality stuff every now and then, and we’re in a cosy round here, so, inspired by my Florence and Santa Maria Novella trip, I’d like to take you shopping for scent!
 Cruelty-free scent, that is!

 I love a good scent.
 Not all scents, even the good ones, are liked by all people.
-Because I work in a job that takes me really close to people (poking round peoples throats and noses etc), I like a good, unobtrusive scent.
+Because I work in a job that takes me really close to people (poking round peoples throats and noses), I like a good, unobtrusive scent.
 A good cruelty-free scent.
-I know this is not the typical travel post, but as I like to bring a good souvenir back, one that is often scent, this is where it all ties up!
+I know this is not the typical travel post.
+But as I like to bring a good souvenir back, one that is often scent, this is where it all ties up!

 Good people smell good 🙂

 Likewise, some bodily and non bodily odours (stale cigarette breath, mainly) and certain perfumes put me off.
 So I always endeavour to smell good.
 Since I am not allowed to burn my Japanese incense sticks in the practice and the smelly herbal tea can only produce so much odour, I love a good natural feelgood scent.
 For me, that is mostly citrus.
 Citrus with a few amber or rose body notes.
 But for me, that feelgood factor gets totally killed when animals have been killed in order to produce or market that scent, which excludes maybe 90% of all scent sold in Europe.

 What I used so far but do no longer want to buy